Indiana Fever choose Caitlin Clark as first pick in WNBA Draft

 — Indiana Pacers (@Pacers) April 15, 2024

-After the pointguard’s pick was announced, players from the NBA’s Indiana Pacers squad shared a video on X welcoming Ms Clark to the state.

-The 22-year-old from West Des Moines, Iowa, is credited with helping increase viewership for NCAA womens’s basketball.

-During last month’s NCAA tournament, Ms Caitlin’s lethal shooting ability and sharp passes helped attract record-setting numbers of viewers.
+During last month’s NCAA tournament, her lethal shooting ability and sharp passes helped attract record-setting audience numbers.

 The final between Iowa and South Carolina attracted a peak of 24 million viewers, topping the men’s D1 final audience by millions and attracting the most viewers of any college basketball game since 2019.